heldev/sublime-lines-multisets/README.md

 four | four
 four |

-Result: one, two, three, three, four, four
+Result: one, two, three, three, four, four, four

 ### [Union](https://en.wikipedia.org/wiki/Set_(mathematics)#Unions)
 The result is items from both lists, but only one item for every match.
 Example: